Juniper/nita-cli/README.md

    nita core up | Creates and starts Core NITA containers. nita demo laptop | Runs the whole NITA demo with a single script on a laptop environment.
 It needs to be run from nita-demo-intro/ folder. nita demo vmm | Runs the whole NITA demo with a single script on VMM environment.
-It needs to be run from nita-demo-intro/ folder. nita destroy environment | Gives the user the option to destroy either your virtual DC running on your laptop or VMM environment to run the demo. nita destroy vdc | Removes virtual DC devices. nita dns cli | Attaches local standard input, output and error streams to dns running container. nita dns down | Stops and removes dns container.
+It needs to be run from nita-demo-intro/ folder. nita destroy environment | Destroys your virtual DC running on your laptop. nita destroy vdc | Removes virtual DC devices. nita dns cli | Attaches local standard input, output and error streams to dns running container. nita dns down | Stops and removes dns container.